BRACKETS-by-TRIAD/verifications/README.md

     'enabled' => env('VERIFICATION_ENABLED', true), // you can enable/disable globally (i.e. disabled for tests/dev env)
     'actions' => [
         'money-balance' => [
             'enabled' => true,                               // you can enable/disable single action
-            'channel' => 'sms',                             // currently: sms, email 'keep_verified_during_session' => false,        // if true, keeps verification valid while session exists 'verified_action_valid_minutes' => 15,          // if keep_verified_during_session == false, then this config specifies how many minutes does it take to require another code verification for the same action
+            'channel' => 'sms',                              // currently: sms, email 'expires_in' => 15,                              // specifies how many minutes does it take to require another code verification for the same action
+            'expires_from' => 'verification',                // one of: 'last-activity' or 'verification', specifies what triggers the expiration (see expires_in)
             'code' => [
                 'type' => 'numeric',                         // specifies the type of verification code, can be one of: 'numeric' or 'string'
                 'length' => 6,                               // specifies the verification code length, defaults to 6
-                'validity_length_minutes' => 10,            // specifies the length in minutes how long the code will be valid for use
+                'expires_in' => 10,                          // specifies how many minutes is the code valid
-            ],
-        ],
+            ]
+        ]
     ]
 ```